krishnagopika/trng-1903-1904/week-6/day1.md

 - KMS decryptes the encrypted DEK with Decrypt api call
 - the decryoted DEK can be used decrypt the encrypted file.
 - AWS Ecryption SDK implementes Envolupe encryption.(supports java, Python, C, JavaScript)

+# CloudTrail

+- Cloud Trail is used for governance, compliance and audit for the AWS account.

+#### CloudTrail Events

+1. Management Events

+- actions performed on aws account resources
+- Read and Write(Modifing the resource) events
+- logged by default

+2. Data Events

+- crud with data. ex: s3
+- by default they are not logged

+3. Insignt Events

+- enabled to detect the unusual activity

+ex: inaccurate resource provisioning, reaching service limits, sudden burst of IAM actiions
+- management events are analyzed to detect the anomalies. specifically the write events.

+Cloud trail events are retained for 90 days and to retain them beyond that they can be logged into the s3 bucket.